Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 # D3 Join API

 When working with D3 you may have noticed that elements will be created, updated, and removed from the DOM.
-D3 does automatically.
-The Join API gives you control over the elements as they are created, updated and removed from the DOM.
+D3 does this automatically for each item in the data you provide, creating elements that don't exist, updating the existing element when values change, and removing elements if the number of data items changes.
+The Join API gives you control over the elements as they are created, updated, and removed from the DOM.

 Why is this important?
-Understanding the Join API allows you to with D3.
-Especially for things that apply to interactive charts.
+Understanding the Join API allows you to do more with D3, especially with interactive charts!

 ## Getting started